Commercial real estate in United States: overview

 The corporate real estate market

-The US commercial real estate (CRE) market continues on its post-recession recovery thanks to increased debt and equity capital availability.
-The commercial mortgage-backed securities (CMBS) market continues to regain volume.
-At the close of the third quarter of 2014, over US$68.8 billion in CMBS had been issued in the US, compared to US$30.9 billion and US$60.5 billion for the same periods in 2012 and 2013, respectively.
-Foreign investors continue to demonstrate an interest in US CRE, accounting for US$38.7 billion in US commercial real estate investment in the first half of 2015, compared to US$19.5 billion for the same period in 2014.
-The market for office property has performed impressively over the past year, and has seen nine consecutive quarters of lower or flat vacancy rates since the end of the recession, reaching the lowest rate since the third quarter of 2008.
+The US commercial real estate market is thriving thanks to low interest rates and increased debt and equity capital availability.
+The commercial mortgage-backed securities (CMBS) market continues to grow at a robust pace.
+At the close of the first half of 2015, over US$54.5 billion in CMBS had been issued in the US, compared to US$43.8 billion and US$40.8 billion for the same periods in 2013 and 2014, respectively.
+Foreign investment continues to surge upward, accounting for US$39.2 billion in US commercial real estate investment in the first half of 2015, compared to US$19.5 billion for the same period in 2014.
+The market for office property has performed impressively over the past year, and has seen 21 consecutive quarters of lower or flat vacancy rates since the end of the recession, reaching the lowest rate since the third quarter of 2008.
 According to NAREIT's October 2015 study, real estate investment trusts (REITs) experienced a slow start and some volatility after 2014's standout performance due to concerns over rising interest rates, but have outpaced the broader stock market in recent months (www.reit.com/news/videos/quick-study-reits-outpace-broader-market-september; see also PREA Compendium of Statistics – 6 October, 2015, www.prea.org/research/compendium).

 Recent significant deals include:

 In January 2015, the Quebec government purchased 1095 Sixth Avenue, a 42-storey office tower in New York City, from Blackstone Group LP for US$2.2 billion.

 In April 2015, General Growth Properties, Inc. and Jeff Sutton purchased the Crown Building, a 26-storey retail and office property at 57th Street and 5th Avenue in New York City for US$1.775 billion.